- 2009 Sigma Delta Chi National Award from the

 (Library Administrators Conference of Northern Illinois, 2007)

-Hanania has contributed opinion and analysis columns for many Middle East publications including for the Arab News newspaper in Saudi Arabia and al-Quds al-Arabi and Arabisto.com.
+Hanania has contributed opinion and analysis columns for many Middle East publications including for the Arab News newspaper in Saudi Arabia, where he continues to write, and for al-Quds al-Arabi and Arabisto.com.
 He has written in the past for MidEastYouth.com blog, the New York Daily News, Newsday (NY), the Orlando Sentinel (FL), the Arab American News (Detroit), YnetNews (Yedioth Ahronoth, Israel), Sharq al-Awsat (Palestine), The Gulf News, al-Ayyam, al-Hayat (Palestine), al-Quds alAraby (Palestine), The Future News (Chicago), the Arlington Heights Daily Herald, and more.

 He also writes for the LAWNDALE NEWS newspaper.
 He was the political columnist at the Daily Southtown for seven years (1977-1985) and at the Southwest News-Herald (2002 - 2011).